Questions left unanswered: What Hamas's plans for 2022 leave out - analysis

 (photo credit: Abed Rahim Khatib/Shutterstock, REUTERS/IBRAHEEM ABU MUSTAFA)

-Hamas planned its October 7 mass attack to happen in 2022 but postponed the plans for a variety of reasons, according to conclusions drawn based on new documents discovered in Gaza.
+Hamas was planning to attack in 2022 but postponed its plans for a variety of reasons.
+This is the conclusion drawn based on new documents that were discovered in Gaza.

-The documents, which are multiple pages long and also include minutes of meetings and numerous images that Hamas had collected of Israeli targets, illustrate how advanced the Hamas planning became by 2022.
-It also illustrates how Hamas was thinking in terms of several different types of attacks.
-It is unclear how far Hamas progressed in some of the plans.
-Lastly, the documents appear to illustrate that Hamas was deeply invested in coordinating with Iran, and Hezbollah and informed its Doha-based leadership.
+The documents, which consist of multiple pages and include minutes of meetings and numerous images that Hamas had collected of Israeli targets, illustrate how advanced Hamas’s planning was by 2022.
+They also display how Hamas was thinking in terms of several different types of attacks, although it remains unclear just how far Hamas progressed in some of the plans.
+Lastly, the documents appear to demonstrate that Hamas was deeply invested in coordinating with Iran and Hezbollah and informed its Doha-based leadership of its progress.

 The Jericho Wall plan

-Hamas's plans go back many years, this was already known.
-In fact, Israel had obtained hints of this plan, dubbed the “Jericho Wall” plan - which was known to Israel prior to October 7.
+Hamas’s plans to go back many years were already known.
+In fact, Israel had obtained hints of this plan, dubbed the “Jericho Wall” plan, which was known to Israel prior to October 7.
+Israeli officials dismissed it as they disregarded warnings from IDF women observers about Hamas preparations, but the fact is that aspects of Hamas’s plan were known.

 The change in the date of the commemoration is far from being innocent.
 The house in Kibbutz Be'eri that was destroyed on October 7th. (credit: ORI SELA)